RoViL-Team/rxkinfu/rxkinfu/README.md

 by hitting Y.

 ## Tested Platforms
-*   Ubuntu 12.04 64-bit, gcc 4.6.3, CUDA 5.5
+*   Ubuntu 16.04 64-bit, gcc 5.4.0, CUDA 7.5
-*   OS X 10.9, clang 5.0, CUDA 5.5
-*   Windows is not supported, a minimal port should be possible

 ## Dependencies
 *   PCL trunk modules `common, io, visualization, surface` and their dependencies (RXKinFu does not depend on the PCL `gpu` module at all)

 ## Building
-Optional but recommended: first download and build [imucam](WWW_REL_HOME/imucam/index.html) in a sibling directory to the `rxkinfu` build directory.
+Optional but recommended: first download and build imucam in a sibling directory to the `rxkinfu` build directory.
 The imucam directory must be named `imucam`.

 Run `make` to build everything.
 Option `VERBOSE=1` shows the commands being run.